ubuntu-mate/ubuntu-mate.org/_posts/2020-04-02-ubuntu-mate-focal.md

 ### Ubuntu MATE

  * [Xorg crashes to Login prompt in VirtualMachines](https://bugs.launchpad.net/ubuntu/+source/xorg-server/+bug/1745345)
-     * `gstreamer-vaapi` when installed, will cause xorg to crash and bring the user back to the login prompt when running certain applications.
+     * When `gstreamer-vaapi` is installed it will cause Xorg to crash and bring the user back to the login prompt when running certain applications.
      * See [Workaround for Xorg crashes to Login prompt in VirtualMachines 20.04](https://ubuntu-mate.community/t/workaround-for-xorg-crashes-to-login-prompt-in-virtualmachines-20-04/21368/2)

 ### Ubuntu family issues